FriederikeBiermann/Alola/README.md

 # ALOLA: An interactive web-based natural product biosynthetic model builder
 ##  An online tool for visualization and customization of biosynthetic gene clusters
 **ALOLA** is designed to visualize and customize biosynthetic gene clusters (BGCs) from antiSMASH results.
 It offers real-time interactivity, support for various BGC types, integration of tailoring enzymes, and a user-friendly interface for modifying pathways.
-The tool bridges genomic data and chemical structures, providing researchers with the ability to explore, design, and modify biosynthetic pathways.

-## Features:

-**User-Friendly Interface:** Perform complex operations with just a few clicks.

-**Real-time Interactivity:** Modify BGCs and visualize changes in real-time.

-**Support for Various BGC Types:** Works with NRPS, PKS systems, RiPPs, Terpenes, and more.

-**Tailoring Enzyme Integration:** Easily add and customize tailoring enzymes.

-**Flexible Starting Points:** Import antiSMASH results, use pre-loaded examples, or design BGCs from scratch.

-**Exportable Results:** Export pathways and predicted structures in multiple formats (e.g., SVG, PNG, SMILES).

-## Packages:
-One of the key components of ALOLA is **RAIChU**, or Reaction Analysis through Imaging of Chemical Units.
-This Python-based tool, developed specifically for visualizing natural product chemistry, handles all the structure computation and visualization tasks.
-RAIChU itself is built upon **PIkachu**, a Python-based Informatics Kit for the Analysis of Chemical Units, which provides the core functionalities for chemical informatics and structural analysis.
+ALOLA uses **RAIChU** (Reaction Analysis through Imaging of Chemical Units), which is built on **Pikachu** (Python-based Informatics Kit for the Analysis of Chemical Units); both packages need to be cloned during the local setup.

 ## Installation and Running ALOLA Locally